informalsystems/emerald/CONTRIBUTING.md

 ## Submitting Changes

-**Note:** Ideally, a pull request should address an issue that clearly motivate the changes introduced by the pull request.
+**Note:** Ideally, a pull request should address an issue that clearly motivates the changes introduced by the pull request.

 - Open a pull request with a clear description of the change.
 - Reference related issues where applicable.